aplteam/Launchy/Docs/Launchy_manual.md

 Launchy comes with reasonable defaults specified in the INI file.
 Normally their will be no need to make amendments to this INI file.

 The INI file is installed in `%localappdata%'),'\Launchy`, meaning that it can be changed even without admin rights.
-On a standard Windows installation this would be `C:\Users\%USERNAME%\AppData\Local\Launchy`
+On a standard Windows installation this would be `%USERPROFILE%\AppData\Local\Launchy`

 For a programmer it will be self explanatory what the INI file entries are all about, with the noticeable exception of the [WS_CHECK] section.
 It is not recommended to delete or change that section.